 You'll need to set up app passwords for each device instead.

 In an ideal world, all passwords would be a secret, known only to yourself.
 However the more a password is used, the more vulnerable it is to being exposed to malicious attackers.
 They might try to steal it (through phishing or malware/spyware), or guess it (through brute force repeated dictionary attacks).

-The point of 2FA is that if someone does manage to steal your normal password, they still can't use it to log into your account without the 2nd factor.
+The point of two-step verification is that if someone does manage to steal your password, they still can't use it to log into your account without your verification device.
 So it remains safe.